6 Safest Non-Toxic Cutting Boards (No Harmful Chemicals)

 Having three sizes to test was incredibly useful.
 It allowed me to switch between tasks without repeatedly washing the boards.

 I loved the inclusion of a storage organizer.
-It kept the boards upright and air-dried.
-So they remained in excellent condition and I saved counter space.
+It kept the boards upright and air-dried, so they remained in excellent condition and I saved counter space.

 Pros & Cons